jingmiao-g/OOD-Detection-in-VAE-Latent-Spaces/README.md

 # Separating IND and OOD in VAE latent space
 This repository includes the python/pytorch implementation of the case study in out recent ICASSP2025 manuscript:

 Improved Out-of-domain Detection in VAE Latent Spaces with Boundary-driven Regularisation

+Authors: Miao JING, Vidhyasaharan Sethu, Beena Ahmed
+Institution: The University of New South Wales

 Same observations can be reproduced by running jupyterlab files Step1, Step2 and Step3 in order.